 The software flow for acquisition is straightforward.
-The nine analog inputs, AN0 through AN8, are scanned by reading the analog value of the previously addressed channel into the MCU and sending the address of the next channel to be read to the ADC, simultaneously.
+The four analog inputs, AN0 through AN3, are scanned by reading the analog value of the previously addressed channel into the MCU and sending the address of the next channel to be read to the ADC, simultaneously.

-If the design is realized using the MC145050, 44 ADCLK cycles (at pin 19) must be counted by the MCU to allow time for A/D conversion.
-The designer utilizing the MC145051 has the end-of-conversion signal (at pin 19) to define the conversion interval.
+The designer utilizing the MC145053 has the end-of-conversion signal (at pin 1) to define the conversion interval.
 EOC may be used to generate an interrupt, which is serviced by reading the serial data from the ADC.
-The software flow should then process and format the data, and transfer the information to the video circuitry for updating the display.
+The software flow should then process and format the data.

-When these ADCs are used with a 16-bit (2-byte) transfer, there are two types of offsets involved.
+When this ADC is used with a 16-bit (2-byte) transfer, there are two types of offsets involved.
 In the first type of offset, the channel information sent to the ADCs is offset by 12 bits.
 That is, in the 16-bit stream, only the first 4 bits (4 MSBs) contain the channel information.
 The balance of the bits are don't cares.
 This results in 3 don't-care nibbles, as shown in Table 2.
-The second type of offset is in the conversion result returned from the ADCs; this is offset by 6 bits.
-In the 16-bit stream, the first 10 bits (10 MSBs) contain the conversion results.
+The second type of offset is in the conversion result returned from the ADC; this is offset by 6 bits.
+In the 16-bit stream, the first 10 bits (10 MSBs) contain the conversion result.
 The last 6 bits are zeroes.
 The hexadecimal result is shown in the first column of Table 3.
 The second column shows the result after the offset is removed by a microprocessor routine.
-If the 16-bit format is used, these ADCs can transfer one continuous 16-bit stream or two intermittent 8-bit streams.
+If the 16-bit format is used, the ADC can transfer one continuous 16-bit stream or two intermittent 8-bit streams.